 Employment Outlook and Salary Information

-Graduates can go on to become EKG technicians, pacemaker technicians, or stress testing technicians in a variety of healthcare centers.
-According to the U.S. Bureau of Labor Statistics (BLS), the job opportunities for cardiovascular technologists and technicians was expected to grow 30% between 2012 and 2022.
-This projection was mainly based on the increased number of older individuals with heart disease and technological advances in vascular equipment.
-The median salary for cardiovascular technicians and technologists in 2012 was reported as $52,070 by the BLS.
+Graduates can go on to become EKG technicians, pacemaker technicians, or stress testing technicians in a variety of healthcare venues.
+According to the U.S. Bureau of Labor Statistics (BLS), the job opportunities for cardiovascular technologists and technicians were expected to grow by 30% between 2012 and 2022.
+This projection was mainly based on the increased number of older individuals with heart disease, and technological advances in vascular equipment.
+The median salary for cardiovascular technicians and technologists in 2014 was reported as $54,330 by the BLS.

 Continuing Education and Certification Information

-The BLS stated that the most common academic path for cardiovascular technologists is an associate's degree, though employers often look for credentialed applicants.
-Though earning certification is optional, it was noted that professionals who earn credentials in multiple specialties and have training in several types of procedures should have the best opportunities.
-Certifying organizations, such as ASPT or Cardiovascular Credentialing International, usually require some academic or experiential background to qualify for exams.
+The BLS stated that the most common academic path for cardiovascular technologists is an associate's degree, although certification is also desired by many employers.
+Though earning certification is optional, it was noted that professionals who earn certification in multiple specialties and have training in several types of procedures should have the best opportunities.
+Certifying organizations, such as ASPT or Cardiovascular Credentialing International, usually require some academic or experiential background to qualify.